squeletec/dsl-hell/README.md

 }
 ```

 DSL keywords are prepared.
-Now we caan define our binding of functional methods to our DSL.
+Now we can define our binding of functional methods to our DSL.

 ### 3. Bind your methods via DSL